RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
 serverPort | Port CloudBeaver server listens on serverHost | The network interface CloudBeaver server binds to as an IP address or a hostname.
-If null or 0.0.0.0, then bind to all interfaces. serverURL | Server address (full URL).
+If null or 0.0.0.0, then bind network interface to all available interfaces. serverURL | Server address (full URL).
 Used to generate links and for third-party services integration. workspaceLocation | Root folder for projects contentRoot | Path to directory with static content